May 2022 Canadian derecho

 The May 2022 Canadian derecho was a high-impact derecho event that affected the Quebec City-Windsor Corridor, Canada's most densely populated region, on May 21, 2022.
 Described by meteorologists as a historic derecho and one of the most impactful thunderstorms in Canadian history, winds up to 190 km/h as well as around four tornadoes caused widespread and extensive damage along a path that extended for 1,000 km.

 Three cities across southern Ontario declared a state of emergency.
-At least eleven people were killed, mostly by falling trees.
+At least twelve people were killed, mostly by falling trees.
 Power outages affected an estimated 1.1 million customers, and thousands were still without power a week after the storm.
 Hydro Ottawa described the damage dealt to its power distribution system as more severe than the 1998 ice storm.
 The storm was the sixth-costliest event in Canadian history.

 According to an estimate published on June 15 by the firm Catastrophe Indices and Quantification (CatIQ), the insured damage would amount to C$875 million, that is, C$720 million in Ontario and C$155 million in Quebec.
 This ranks the derecho as the sixth-costliest natural disaster in Canada in terms of insurance claims.